-For example, if you were found to be 25% at fault for the motorcycle accident, your settlement will be decreased by 25%.
-You'll need a personal injury lawyer to defend you from being wrongly accused.
+For example, if you were found to be 25% at fault for the motorcycle accident, your settlement would be decreased by 25%.
+You'll need a motorcycle accident attorney in Los Angeles to defend you from being wrongly accused.

 Bias against motorcyclists and liability

 Some people believe that motorcyclists are less responsible drivers than other drivers.
 Have you ever been subjected to this kind of prejudice?
 While everybody has the right to their own opinion, they can hurt your chances in court.

 Sure, some drivers pace, weave and drive irresponsibly on motorcycles, just like there are drivers who do the same on automobiles.
 On the other hand, most motorcyclists are skilled drivers who simply want to enjoy the trip and arrive at their destination safely.

 What impact would prejudice or bias toward motorcyclists have on your personal injury case?

 Liability is presumed.
 Because of stereotypes that motorcyclists are more reckless, police officers, insurance adjusters, and even a judge or jury may presume a motorcyclist is at fault for an accident.

 A low settlement bid.
 An insurance adjuster can offer a low settlement that does not fully compensate a motorcyclist's injury for the same reasons that one would assume liability.